Posted: 06/23/2022 | BY: Conten Writer

 - German Shepherds have a double coat, and their out coat will shed all year round.

-- They come in different combinations of colors: black and tan, sable, all black and all white.
+- The German Shepard breed comes in different combinations of colors: black and tan, sable, all black, and all white.